Stella Cirlos M.S.N., R.N., Director

 (3) Applicants will need to complete and submit an on-line application to the nursing program.
 Click HERE to apply to the Nursing Program

 (4) Admission to the nursing program is competitive, with applicants providing evidence of previous successful educational accomplishments awarded higher standing in admission consideration.
-Applicants need to provide evidence of successful high school completion, satisfactory scores on the Testing of Essential Academic Skills (TEAS) entrance examination (effective for Spring 2016 admissions), successful completion of the BIOL 2401, 2402, and 2420 or 2421 college science courses, and documented previous work experience in health care occupations.
-Successful completion of other degree requirements (ENGL 1301, PHIL 2306, PSYC 2301 & 2314) is also considered an advantage for nursing program admission.
+Applicants need to provide evidence of successful high school completion, satisfactory scores on the Testing of Essential Academic Skills (TEAS) entrance examination (effective for Spring 2016 admissions), successful completion of the BIOL 2401, 2402, and 2420 or 2421 college science courses, and successful completion of at least 3 other degree requirements (ENGL 1301, PHIL 2306, PSYC 2301, PSYC 2314) is also required for the nursing program admission.

-Students requesting to enroll in BIOL 2420 Microbiology & Pathology/BIOL 2421 without completing the Chemistry I prerequisite will be allowed.
-The Chemistry will be waived for one semester.
-If the student does not pass the Microbiology course (or withdraws from the course), the student will be required to complete the Chemistry prerequisite prior to enrolling in Microbiology again.
-Chemistry 1405 or Chemistry 1305 & Chemistry 1105 may be required by transfer Universities for completion of a Bachelor of Science in Nursing (BSN).
+Students requesting to enroll in BIOL 2420 Microbiology & Pathology/BIOL 2421 must complete Chemistry I successfully prior to enrolling into BIOL 2420 or BIOL 2421.
+Chemistry 1405 or Chemistry 1305 & Chemistry 1105 may also be required by transfer Universities for completion of a Bachelor of Science in Nursing (BSN).

 (5) Applicants to the Career Mobility Track will need to provide evidence of current Texas vocational nurse licensure or certification of medical military specialties.
 Military mobility applicants must provide official military training transcripts indicating completion of programs for Army Combat Medics, Navy Corpsmen, or Air Force Medics within the last ten (10) years.
 In addition, official documents which validate clinical experiences in military medical-technical roles advantage the applicant for consideration.
 Completion of degree requirements are due at the end of semester II of the Nursing Program.